• Skip to primary navigation

 • Pour vegetable broth and crushed tomatoes over the aromatics.
 Bring to a simmer, stirring frequently.

-• When the liquids are simmering, stir in the vinegar, sugar, salt, chickpeas, and pasta.
+• When the liquids are simmering, stir in the vinegar, salt, sugar, chickpeas, and pasta.
 Cover the pot with a lid and let everything simmer until the pasta is tender, 8 to 15 minutes.

 • Ladle soup into bowls and top with a drizzle of olive oil, cheese, and black pepper.